Boundary Estimates for the Monge-Amp\`ere Equation in the Polygons with Guillemin Boundary Conditions: Regularity near the Vertex I

 Our strategy is similar to the one outlined in Section \ref{section--2}.
-Specifically, we aim to would like to prove Theorem \ref{thm1} with a constant that is independent of the distance to the vertices.
-Without loss of generality, we may assume that we are close to the vertex $(0,0)$ where the $x_1$ and $x_2$-axes intersect.
-The first step is to estimate $D$ on the diagonal (Theorem \ref{thm1V}).
+Roughly speaking, We would like to prove Theorem~\ref{thm1} with a constant that is independent of the distance to the vertices.
+Without loss of generality, we may assume that we are close to the vertex $(0,0)$ where the polytope $P$ around the vertex $(0,0)$ is locally given by $x_1,x_2>0$.
+The first step is to estimate $D$ on the diagonal (Theorem~\ref{thm1V}).
 Once, we have done that, we conclude that $D$ is uniformly bounded for any point $(p_1,p_2)$ such that $p_1 \sim p_2 \sim 0$.
-The next step is to show that $D$ is bounded where $p_1 \gg p_2$ (Theorem \ref{thm1V2}).
+The next step is to show that $D$ is bounded where $p_1 \gg p_2$ (Theorem~\ref{thm1V2}).